-Artist Memberships at the Noyes Museum
+Artist Opportunities at the Noyes Museum

-In the Community & Beyond
+Artist Opportunities in the Community and Beyond

 Americans for the Arts is dedicated to representing and serving local communities and creating opportunities for every American to participate in and appreciate all forms of the arts.